-39. The Committee notes the expanded protection of victims of domestic violence in the Violence Protection Act 2019, but it is concerned about the high rates of violence against persons with disabilities, particularly of persons with disabilities in institutions, of women and girls with disabilities, and of persons with psychosocial and/or intellectual disabilities, as evinced by a study of the Federal Ministry of Employment, Social Affairs, Health and Consumer Protection, published in 2019, the wide-spread lack of concepts promoting sexual self-determination, violence prevention concepts, standard reporting procedures with effective remedies and shortages in qualified staff in institutions.

-40. The Committee recalls its general comment No. 3 (2016) on women and girls with disabilities and recommends that the State party, in close consultation with and with the active involvement of organizations of persons with disabilities, in particular women and girls with disabilities, develop measures to address the high rate of violence against persons with disabilities in institutional settings, such as concepts promoting sexual self-determination, violence prevention concepts and accessible standard reporting procedures with effective remedies, and provide sufficient qualified staff.
-Recalling its Guidelines on deinstitutionalization, including in emergencies, the Committee further recommends the State party dismantle institutional settings, and provide to persons with disabilities, including women and girls with disabilities, adequate support for living in the community, with recovery community support services and redress.
+- 41. The Committee notes the expanded protection of victims of domestic violence in the Violence Protection Act 2019, but it is concerned about the high rates of violence against persons with disabilities, in particular persons with disabilities still in institutions, women and girls with disabilities and persons with intellectual and/or psychosocial disabilities, as evinced by a study of the Federal Ministry of Social Affairs, Health, Care and Consumer Protection, published in 2019, the widespread lack of concepts promoting sexual self-determination, violence-prevention concepts and standard reporting procedures with effective remedies and the shortages of qualified staff in institutions. - 42.
+The Committee recalls its general comment No. 3 (2016) and recommends that the State party, in close consultation with and with the active involvement of organizations of persons with disabilities, in particular women and girls with disabilities, develop measures to address the high rate of violence against persons with disabilities still in institutional settings, promote sexual self-determination, violence prevention and accessible standard reporting procedures with effective remedies, and provide sufficient qualified staff.
+Recalling its guidelines on deinstitutionalization, including in emergencies, the Committee also recommends that the State party dismantle institutional settings and provide to persons with disabilities, including women and girls with disabilities, adequate support for living in the community, with community support services and redress.